Dødedans i London, Tottel

 Death speaketh to the Kyng.

-O NOBLE Kyng, most worthy of renoun,
+105 O Noble Kyng most worthy of renoun

-Come foorth anone, for al your worthines
+Come foorth anone for al your worthines,

-That whylom had about you enuiron
+That whylom had about you enuiron,

-Great royaltie and passing hye noblesse.
+Great royaltie and passing hye noblesse,

-But right anon [for] al your great highnes,
+But right anon al your great highnes,

-Sole from your men in hast ye shall it lete,
+110 Sole from your men in hast ye shall it lete,

 Who most aboundeth here in great riches,

-Shall beare with hym but a [single] shete.
+Shall beare with hym but a shete.

 Kongen